denv3rr/clear/docs/ai_assistant.md

 3) Add UI chat drawer with history + export.
 4) Add CLI command that mirrors API payloads.
 5) Add tests for schema validation and deterministic output constraints.

+For the agent-based architecture, please consult the `agents/` folder.